reframejs/reframe/readme.md

   <br/>
   By default, all pages are rendered to HTML which gives you full control over SEO.
   <br/>
-  (Google successfully crawls DOM-dynamic pages only to a limited extend, and in practice you need SSR for reliable SEO.)
+  (Google successfully crawls DOM-dynamic pages only to a limited extend.
+  In practice you need SSR for reliable SEO.)

 ###### Integrations

 - **React**
   <br/>
-  By default, you define your page's views with React.
+  By default, you define your pages' views with React.
 - **React Router**
   <br/>
-  Use the React Router components (`<Route>`, `<Switch>`, etc.) by adding the `@reframe/react-router` plugin.
+  You can use the React Router components (`<Route>`, `<Switch>`, etc.) by adding the `@reframe/react-router` plugin.
 - **Vue.js**
   <br/>
   You can write your views with Vue instead of React by adding the `@reframe/vue` plugin.